KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/README.md

 ------[echo.c](https://github.com/KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/blob/main/src/MicroBlaze_Code/echo.c): The src code for our FPGA TCP Server/Client.
 Used to send the frames to anyone who connects.
 Messages or prints are logged using UART onto a terminal.

 ------[lwipopts.h.c](https://github.com/KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/blob/main/src/MicroBlaze_Code/lwipopts.h): The src code for the parameters we choose for the LWIP driver code.
-These parameters can be modifed using the Modify BSP Settings button in the system.mss file using Xilinx SDK.
+These parameters can be modified using the Modify BSP Settings button in the system.mss file using Xilinx SDK.

 ------[main.c](https://github.com/KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/blob/main/src/MicroBlaze_Code/main.c): The src code for our FPGA TCP Server/Client.
 Used to receive frames.
 Also encodes/decodes the frames and writes them to the SD Card.
 Messages or prints are logged using UART onto a terminal.